Ascension NE Wisconsin - Mercy Campus

 One piece of advice that this sister act wants everyone to know is: “Volunteering kindles happiness, satisfaction and feelings of accomplishment knowing you’re doing good for others and the community.
 Passion and positivity for helping others is a must”.

-Maureen is a retired registered nurse who volunteers at Ascension Mercy Hospital at the Information Desk.
+Maureen is a retired registered nurse who volunteers at Ascension NE Wisconsin - Mercy Campus at the Information Desk.
 Maureen started volunteering in June 2022.
 In her spare time she enjoys biking, golfing, walking, reading, gardening, snowshoeing and working out at the local YMCA.
 She has also been a Mary Kay consultant for 26 years.

 When asked what three words she would use to describe herself, Maureen chose dependable, outgoing, and friendly.
 Not only does Maureen volunteer her time with us, she also volunteers outside of the Hospital.
 Maureen has volunteered with her church through United Way, EAA, and at Oshkosh Senior Center.
 Maureen’s favorite part about volunteering is meeting new people and making a positive impact within the community.